testingrequired/restfile/README.md

   A simple collection of requests with some environment variables and prompts.

   This is a good demonstration of some basic functionality restfiles are aiming for.

+  These requests are purely for demo purposes and do not work.
 envs: [prod]
 ---
 baseUrl: !!str